BradleyCodeU/bradleycodeu.github.io/_apcsa/ch57shortcircuitevaluation/ch57andornotexamples.md

     - If the necessary documents are *NOT* uploaded within the specified timeframe, reject the application.

 ## Combining AND OR NOT

+1. **Meeting Scheduling:**
+   - If the conference room is available at the requested time *OR* there is some other room that can fix the number of people that are meeting *AND* the other room is available at the requested time, confirm the reservation.

 1. **Shopping Cart Discount:**
    - If the customer is a premium member *AND* the total purchase amount exceeds a certain threshold *OR* they have a valid discount code, apply a discount.